anhbaysgalan1/chat-bot/README.md

 ## Description

 Each of the five bots responds with random phrases 1 - 5 seconds after your message.
-It was planned that the robots would respond with phrases with this API ```https://alexwohlbruck.github.io/cat-facts/docs/```
+It was planned that the robots would respond with phrases from this API ```https://alexwohlbruck.github.io/cat-facts/docs/```
-But it seems there are some server issues right now for these free API
+But it seems there are some server issues right now there.
 So if cat-facts api respond with error, robots respond with such phrases:

 > My wife is really mad at the fact that I have no sense of direction.
 So I packed up my stuff and right!